numba/llvmlite/docs/source/admin-guide/install.rst

    against the LLVM dynamic library (typically named ``libLLVM``) set the environment variable ``LLVMLITE_SHARED`` to non-zero.

 #.
+By default llvmlite will use link-time optimisation.
+It is known that there
+   are bugs in some GCC variants on some platforms in relation to this option.
+   To prevent the use of link-time optimisation set the environment variable ``LLVMLITE_LTO`` to zero.

+#.
 If you wish to build against an unsupported LLVM version, set the environment
    variable ``LLVMLITE_SKIP_LLVM_VERSION_CHECK`` to non-zero.
 Note that this is useful for e.g. testing new versions of llvmlite, but support for llvmlite